 Most of all, the Rulers want these discussions and views to be crystallised into ideas and projects that will change the face of Freemasonry in Cheshire.
 The Master Masons Forum gives Master Masons a real opportunity to shape the future of the Province.

-The MMF comprises a Chairman and Vice chairman with two representatives from each Area.
+The MMF comprises a Chairman, Vice Chairman a Secretary and two representatives from each Area.

-- These must be MMs in an office below that of JW within their lodge.
+- These must be MMs in an office of WM or below within their lodge.

 - Each Representative will serve on the forum for a period of two years initially, although they can be re-elected.